June 29, 2024

 Here are pictures from O'Melveny's wild offsite partner meetings for the years 2015, 2016-1, 2016-22017, 2018-1, 2018-2, 2019, and 2022.
 Lots of singing and dancing; they really know how to cut a rug.

-If you scroll through 2022's pics, you'll see them celebrating that they were the only firm to not settle the Oklahoma opioid litigation, denying victims compensation.
+If you scroll through 2022's pics, you'll see them celebrating the fact that they were the only firm to not settle the Oklahoma opioid litigation, denying victims compensation.

 You'll also see O'Melveny ridiculing former Allen & Overy head Wim Dejonghe, making it seem like they rejected him when their merger collapsed.
 They also criticize British beer and say their new address will be "No Movery Drive, Washington DC, 00000" (a play on "Overy.")